FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-01-24-LibraryPrep8-ZymoSwitch-Hawaii-TPC.md

 I'm using 20 ng of RNA input, 13 ng, 30 ng and 55.5 ng didn't work well.
 25 ng has worked for only some of the samples (see previous posts).
 Skipping the step in the Zymo protocol that says "for low quality RNA" worked with the last batch of samples (see post of 23rd), so I will try again with these samples skipping it.

-I've used the primers in the 96 well plate (CAT.
+Here I'm using primers 39-44 that we already had in the lab, and that were diluted and mixed (5i+i7).
+The  primers in the 96 well plate (CAT.
 D3096, LOT.
-250838) provided with the kit.
+250838) provided with the kit are single use, so could not reuse them again.
 All samples were eluted in 18uL of elution buffer.

 ## Library prep